ypid/dotfiles/shortcuts.md

 ### Double Commander (DC)

 See the manual for the default shortcuts.
-I added my own which I think are more convenient (I left the original onces pretty much untouched):
+I added my own which I think are more convenient (I left the original onces pretty much untouched).
+Note that I make have use of Shift + letter mappings.
+This seems to break the RenameOnly function [currently](http://doublecmd.sourceforge.net/mantisbt/view.php?id=973).

 #### Mutable
 Shortcut      | Function       | Left hand only | Comment